theninthsky/client-side-rendering/README.md

 <br>
 We can use _[date-fns](https://www.npmjs.com/package/date-fns)_ instead of _[moment](https://www.npmjs.com/package/moment)_, _[zustand](https://www.npmjs.com/package/zustand)_ instead of _[redux toolkit](https://www.npmjs.com/package/@reduxjs/toolkit)_ etc.

-This is crucial not only for CSR apps, but also for SSR and SSG ones, since the bigger your bundle is - the longer it will take the page to be interactive (either through hydration or regular rendering).
+This is crucial not only for CSR apps, but also for SSR (and SSG) apps, since the bigger our bundle is - the longer it will take the page to be interactive (either through hydration or regular rendering).

 ### Caching

-Ideally, every hashed file should be cached, and `index.html` should **NEVER** be cached.
+Ideally, every hashed file should be cached, and `index.html` should **Never** be cached.
 <br>
 It means that the browser would initially cache `main.[hash].js` and would have to redownload it only if its hash (content) changes.